The electronic patient record (ePA)

 If you provide doctors and therapists with bundled information via the electronic patient record, these can quickly obtain a holistic picture of your current health.

-This enables optimum care in all locations: in addition to hospitals, medical practices and pharmacies, the electronic patient record is also used by rehab clinics, care personnel, midwives and physiotherapists, for example, providing you grant them access.
+This enables optimum care in all locations – in addition to hospitals, medical practices and pharmacies, the electronic patient record can also be used by rehab clinics, for example, provided that you grant them access to it.

 Important: You decide for yourself whether you want to use the electronic patient record, which data is stored and deleted and who can access the file or individual documents within which time frame.

-Medical data: what is saved in the electronic patient record?
+What information is stored in the electronic patient record?

 You manage the electronic patient record (ePA) yourself, for example with your smartphone or tablet.
 You can speak to your doctor about the data you want to upload to your electronic patient record.